MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 In the previous diagram:

 1. **An Azure function is triggered**.
 A traceparent is injected in the tracer context object with a pre-invocation hook, which is called by the Python worker before the function runs.
 1. **An Azure function is run**.
-The OpencensusExtension.configure() method is called, which initializes an Azure exporter and enables trace writing to Application Insights.
+The OpenCensusExtension.configure() method is called, which initializes an Azure exporter and enables trace writing to Application Insights.

-The following details explain the relationship between a tracer and a span in the example:
+The following details explain the relationship between a tracer and a span in this architecture:

 - The tracer object of the Azure function context contains a *span\_context* field that describes the root span.
 - Every time you create a span in code, it creates a new globally unique identifier and updates the *span\_context* property in the tracer object of the execution context.